Zoobdude/news-site-paywall-remover/README.md

-# 12ft.io-automatic-redirector
+# Paywall remover
-Automatically get redirected to the 12ft.io versions of websites
+Automatically get redirected to the google cached versions of websites

-A basic chrome extension that redirects you automatically to versions of popular news sites without pay walls using the 12ft.io API.
+A basic chrome extension that redirects you automatically to versions of popular news sites without pay walls using the google web cache.

+Previously used the 12ft.io API.
+But that seems to have been shut down.

 Please make a pull request or create a issue to request new websites.